 Janet Connolly, Elected Supervisor

-Jeff Ellwein, Appointed Supervisor
+Jeff Ellwein, Elected Supervisor

-Wayne Windhorst, Appointed Supervisor
+Wayne Windhorst, Elected Supervisor

 The full-time MCSCD staff work closely with a team of seasonal specialists and USDA/NRCS employees to provide a number of technical and educational programs throughout the District.